Clickcease

 Standard Possession Order 51 to 100 Miles Apart

-If the expanded election option is in place, it specifies that pickup is at the time school is dismissed for the weekend and drop-off is at the time school resumes after the weekend during the school session.
-On Thursdays, pickup is at the school at the time school is dismissed and drop-off is at the time school resumes on Friday.
+If the election option is in place, it specifies that pickup is at the time school is dismissed for the weekend and drop-off is at the time school resumes after the weekend during the school session.
+On Thursdays, pickup is at the school when dismissed and drop-off is when school resumes on Friday.

 Click here for specific details about the SPO for 51 to 100 miles apart.